 With our hearts full of love and thanks,

 Christine Carroll, Executive Director and the 2015 CulinaryCorps Team

 Meet our team of chef-volunteers for our 2014 Camp Sunshine trip!

-Mathieson Jennings oversees food production at eight restaurants in the San Francisco Airport.
-A graduate of the Culinary Institute of America, Mat is passionate about sharing his love for food and sustainable practices with others, including his new Berkeley, CA farm-t0-pizza café.
+Mathieson Jennings (Co-Leader/Kitchen Management) oversees food production at stunning eating emporium, The Market on Market, in San Francisco.
+A graduate of the Culinary Institute of America, Matt is passionate about sharing his love for food and sustainable practices with others, and is a three-time CulinaryCorps chef-volunteer.